You are here

 In some cases impairment may be intermittent, that is, remain at a low or negligible level of impairment between discrete episodes of increased impairment.
 A sufferer of epilepsy who remains well between “fits” is a useful example.
 This does not necessarily mean that the impairment should not be considered stable.
 Many conditions will have periods where symptoms may be more or less severe, including fluctuations of symptoms or 'spikes' as part of their normal manifestation.

-It will be medical opinion provided by the assessing medical practitioner or the CMA that will guide a decision around the permanence and stability of a condition.
+It will always be medical opinion provided by the assessing medical practitioner or the CMA that will guide a decision around the permanence and stability of a condition.

 In cases where the stability of a condition, the timeframe for follow-up, or an estimate of points post stabilisation is unclear, it may be appropriate to seek the assistance of a CMA in providing a medical opinion based on the available evidence, or to liaise with the clients treating medical practitioner for clarification via a supplementary report.